 It’s no secret that home values in California are higher than in most other parts of the country.
-That can mean a challenge for first time home buyers who are trying to save up enough money for a down payment in addition to the closing costs needed to close the loan.
+That can mean a challenge for first-time home buyers who are trying to save up enough money for a down payment in addition to the closing costs needed to close the loan.

-So why wouldn’t everyone select the USDA loan over the FHA program which does need a down payment?
-The USDA mortgage limits household income to approximately 115% of the median income for the area and designed to help low to moderate income buyers to finance homes in more “rural” areas.
+So why wouldn’t everyone select the USDA loan over the FHA program, which does need a down payment?
+The USDA mortgage limits household income to approximately 115% of the median income for the area and is designed to help low to moderate-income buyers finance homes in more “rural” areas.
 Buyers can learn more about California USDA loans under the loan programs section.

-You won’t be able to use the USDA loan in Los Angeles, California but you can in areas where the USDA has declared as rural.
+You won’t be able to use the USDA loan in Los Angeles, California but you can in areas that the USDA has declared as rural.
 Many locations in East and North California are still eligible for USDA Rural Housing.
-USDA approved locations are only reviewed once every 10 years or so, it’s very possible an area that looks suburban is still listed in an approved area and the USDA home loan can be used.
+USDA approved locations are only reviewed once every 10 years or so, it’s very possible an area that looks suburban is still listed as an approved area and the USDA home loan can be used.

-The VA home loan program is also a government guaranteed loan that does not ask for a down payment.
-Yet like the name implies, it’s reserved for those who have served in the armed forces, those with at least 181 days of active duty and members or veterans of the National Guard or Armed Forces Reserves with at least six years of service.
+The VA home loan program is also a government-guaranteed loan that does not ask for a down payment.
+Yet as the name implies, it’s reserved for those who have served in the armed forces, those with at least 181 days of active duty and members or veterans of the National Guard or Armed Forces Reserves with at least six years of service.

-Finally, the 90% and 95% Jumbo programs.
+Finally, 90% and 95% Jumbo programs.
 If you are a first-time buyer that has at least 5% down payment, the Jumbo loan program should be considered.
-The Jumbo loans come in a variety of different structure and terms.
-Single loan options, Combo 80-10 or 80-15 options, fixed rate loans and adjustable rate loans.
+The Jumbo loans come in a variety of different structures and terms.
+Single loan options, Combo 80-10 or 80-15 options, fixed-rate loans and adjustable rate loans.
 Buyers using the Jumbo loan will need to meet tighter qualifying standards – please learn more about Jumbo loan requirements here.

 Call us 7 days a week at the number above to learn more about any of the programs mentioned.